openimagingdata/CDEStaging/report_representation/structured_extractions/chest_ct_findings_32.md

 ## Compositve Negative Statements

 - Lungs and pleura
   - Stable appearance along the suture margin.
-No new pulmonary nodules or masses.
-  - No focal consolidation.
-No pleural effusion or pneumothorax.
-Airways intact.
+There is no focal consolidation.
+There is no pleural effusion or pneumothorax.
+Central airways are intact.
 - Mediastinum
   - Devices/Tubes/LINES: None.
   - Thyroid unremarkable.
-Heart normal in size.
-No pericardial effusion.
-No mediastinal or hilar lymphadenopathy.
+Heart is normal in size.
+There is no pericardial effusion.
+There is no mediastinal or hilar lymphadenopathy.
 - Abdomen
-  - Visualized upper abdomen unremarkable.
+  - Adrenal glands unremarkable.
+Visualized upper abdomen normal.
-- Bone
+- bones
   - Soft tissues unremarkable.
 No suspicious lytic or blastic bony lesions.